awsdocs/amazon-ec2-user-guide/doc_source/hibernation-enabled-AMI.md

 To configure Ubuntu 16\.04 LTS to support hibernation, you need to install the linux\-aws\-hwe kernel package version 4\.15\.0\-1058\-aws or later and the ec2\-hibinit\-agent\.

+**Important**
+The `linux-aws-hwe` kernel package is supported by Canonical\.
+The standard support for Ubuntu 16\.04 LTS ended in April 2021, and the package no longer receives regular updates\.
+However, it will receive additional security updates until the Extended Security Maintenance support ends in 2024\.
+For more information, see [Amazon EC2 Hibernation for Ubuntu 16\.04 LTS now available](https://ubuntu.com/blog/amazon-ec2-hibernation-for-ubuntu-16-04-lts-now-available) on the Canonical Ubuntu Blog\.
+We recommend that you upgrade to the Ubuntu 20\.04 LTS \- Focal AMI or the Ubuntu 18\.04 LTS \- Bionic AMI\.

 **To configure an Ubuntu 16\.04 LTS AMI to support hibernation**

 1. Update the kernel to `4.15.0-1058-aws` or later\.